markcmurphy/devdocs-portal/Carts.md

 ## Abandoned Carts

-Use `/abandoned-carts/{token}` on headless storefronts to retrieve the `cart_id` via the abandoned cart token passed in to headless storefront via an abandoned cart email link clicked on by a shopper.
-Once the `cart_id` has been retrieved, it can be used to fetch and display information about the cart to the shopper via the storefront cart and/or Server-to-Server Cart APIs.
+Use `/abandoned-carts/{token}` on headless storefronts to retrieve the `cartId` via the abandoned cart token passed in to headless storefront via an abandoned cart email link clicked on by a shopper.
+Once the `cartId` has been retrieved, it can be used to fetch and display information about the cart to the shopper via the Storefront Cart and/or Server-to-Server Cart APIs.

+`{token}` is the token in the query string of the abandoned cart link found in the abandoneed cart email notifications to shoppers.

 |Resource / Endpoint|Description|
 |-|-|